TritonDataCenter/manta-nfs/README.md

 recommended, except for debugging, since there will be many log entries for each NFS operation.

+To mount a Manta directory, the standard NFS client mount command is used.
+For example, for Manta user 'foo', to mount their 'public' directory:

+    mount 127.0.0.1:/foo/public /mnt

 Once you have confirmed that the server works as expected, you will probably want to setup a service in your OS so that the server runs automatically when the system boots.
 Setting up a service like this is OS-specific and is